Will you edit an annual report this year?

 One of the challenges when you edit an annual report is managing acronyms and abbreviations.

-When multiple writers contribute to a report, they can inadvertently re-introduce the same acronyms and abbreviations in use by other writers.
+When multiple writers are working on a report, they can insert the same acronyms and

 Let me show you how I manage this problem when I edit an annual report.